 The following is a sample of the typical modules that we offer as at the date of publication but is not intended to be construed and/or relied upon as a definitive list of the modules that will be available in any given year.
 Due to the passage of time between commencement of the course and subsequent years of the course, modules may change due to developments in the curriculum and the module information in this prospectus is provided for indicative purposes only.

-You will be provided with a broad introduction to the history of the United States of America, from its colonial origins, through revolution, civil war and industrialisation to the end of the nineteenth century.
-You'll spend around 4 hours per week in lectures and seminars studying this module.
+You will be provided with a broad introduction to the history of the United States of America, from its colonial origins, through revolution, civil war and industrialisation to the end of the 19th century.
+You'll spend around four hours per week in lectures and seminars studying this module.

 Canadian Literature, Film and Culture

-Approaches to Contemporary American Culture I & II
+Approaches to Contemporary American Culture 1 and 2

 American History 2: 1900 - Present Day

 You’ll examine the history of the United States in the 20th century, assessing changes and developments in the lives of the American people who have faced the challenges of prosperity, depression, war, liberal reform, political conservatism, minority protests, multicultural awareness, and international power.
 Around four hours per week will be spent in lectures and seminars studying this module.